Emmanuel-Adeyemo/Algo-Selector/README.md

 Fitness Function: The heart of the GA - this is what the algorithm seeks to maximize.
 It calculates a final score for each potential solution (a set of selected crosses).

-$final_score = Mean(Primary Trait) - Secondary Trait Penalties - Diversity Penalty - Parent Overuse Penalty + Diversity Bonus$
+$finalscore = Mean(Primary Trait) - Secondary Trait Penalties - Diversity Penalty - Parent Overuse Penalty + Diversity Bonus$

 Secondary Trait Penalties: Based on user definition.
 Values outside thresholds incur scaled penalties.
 Pruned values are automatically discarded.